nerissaclarke/HealthSpending/README.md

 Possible other additions:
 stacked bar chart?
 Circles representing size of spend?

-*Not exactly sure the best way to display this data visually but would like to be able to filter to see multiple combinations and permutations
+*Not exactly sure the best way to display this data visually but would like to be able to filter to see multiple combinations and permutations.

 Ideas welcome